openhab/openhabian/docs/openhabian.md

 openHABian is supposed to provide a ready-to-use openHAB base system.
 There are however a few things we can not decide for you.

-* **Timezone:** The default timezone openHABian is shipped with is "Europe/Berlin".
+* **Time Zone:** The default time zone openHABian is shipped with is "Europe/Berlin".
 You should change it to your location.
 * **Language:** The `locale` setting of the openHABian base system is set to "en_US.UTF-8".
 While this setting will not do any harm, you might prefer e.g. console errors in German or Spanish.
 Change the locale settings accordingly.
 Be aware, that error solving might be easier when using the English error messages as search phrases.
 * **Passwords:** Relying on default passwords is a security concern you should care about!